 The bill amends existing sales and use tax laws in Wyoming by removing the requirement for certain notices to be sent by mail and authorizing the use of electronic notices instead.
-Specifically, it replaces the phrase "Notices required to be mailed" with "Written notice" and allows the Department of Revenue to provide written notice electronically if the taxpayer has provided an electronic communication option.
-Additionally, the bill modifies various sections to eliminate the requirement for notices to be sent by mail, instead allowing for written notice to be given personally or through electronic means.
+Specifically, it allows the Department of Revenue to provide written notices electronically if the taxpayer has supplied an electronic communication option.
+This change applies to various sections of the law, including those related to compliance, collection procedures, and enforcement, where references to mailing notices have been deleted and replaced with provisions for written notice.

 Statutes affected: